-When a modulation indicator appears in the filter display or in an envelope generator, this means one or more parameters are modulated.
+When a modulation indicator appears in the interactive multi-band display or in an envelope generator, this means one or more parameters are modulated.
 When you click the indicator, the modulation slot panel that pops up shows all slots that modulate one of these targets.